Teach Languages Online Anytime, Anywhere with WizIQ

 The virtual classroom helps a teacher present grammar instructions for a language in various exciting ways.
 The built-in media player enables the users to play podcasts, mindmaps, images, infographics, and colourful presentations which make learning a memorable and enjoyable experience.

 If you want an ‘in-class’ experience, that’s easily possible.
-WizIQ Virtual Classroom’s interactive whiteboard supports collaborative work by allowing the teachers to pass on the writing controls to the students.
+WizIQ Virtual Classroom’s interactive online whiteboard supports collaborative work by allowing the teachers to pass on the writing controls to the students.
 Teachers can put up paragraphs and students can work together to correct the grammar or the spellings.
 They can discuss the rules together, which will help them deepen their understanding of the language.
 For example, Spanish students can work together to determine the correct usage of a particular phrase.

 Anything that happens aside from the ‘main’ discussion is covered under the “Backchannel” conversation.